 d.
 Foreign Tax Credit and Tax Deducted at Source

-If you meet all these criteria, congrats!
-You’ll just need
+If you meet the criteria, congratulations!

 - Declaration Statement of company’s eligibility for Form C-S